[January 15, 2018] Thinking of…

 - My online journey from the very beginning of blogging history on the internet to becoming an internet rockstar

-- Featuring all 9 of my beautiful babes, and other stuff about music equipment
+- Guitar: Featuring all 9 of my beautiful babes, and other stuff about guitar equipment.

 - Art can stimulate and bless your mind and soul

-- Creating our own art, as well as enjoying and sharing other’s art can really enhance out lives
+- Creating our own art, as well as enjoying and sharing other’s art can really enhance our lives

 Featured Websites That I love